Štip: Middle Ages

 Many rulers controlled the area of Štip during the early Middle Ages.

-Štip was part of the Bulgarian Empire but after the Byzantine victory in the Battle of Kleidion in 1014 it fell again under Byzantine rule until the reestablishment of the Bulgarian Empire in 1185.
+Štip was part of the Bulgarian Empire, but after the Byzantine victory in the Battle of Kleidion in 1014 it fell again under Byzantine rule until the reestablishment of the Bulgarian Empire in 1185.

 From the mid-13th century the town changed hands several times.

 By 1284, Serbian King Stefan Milutin conquered the region; he mentioned Štip explicitly in 1308 and did not wish to give it up to the Byzantines.

 In a document of Serbian Tsar Stefan Uroš that dates between 1293 and 1302, in which the citizens of Štip are named, there are several figures listed with Albanian names and anthroponomy.
 Furthermore, in a 1330 letter by Serbian Tsar Stefan Dušan, several figures with Albanian names and anthroponomy (including the last name Arbanasin, which literally means Albanian) were recorded.

 In 1334, the Church of the Holy Archangel in Štip, built by protosebastos Hrelja who held the region under the Serbian crown, was according to his wish granted (metochion) to Hilandar, in a charter of King Stefan Dušan.

 The region was annexed by the Ottoman Empire after a raid in 1385.
-It was known as İştip and was made seat of a sanjak.
+It was known as İştip and was made the seat of a sanjak.

 There is little information about the development of Štip during Ottoman rule which would continue for the next five centuries, interrupted only during 1689–1690 when the city was taken by the Austrians for two years.
 In the late 19th and early 20th century, Štip was part of the Kosovo Vilayet of the Ottoman Empire.

 20th century

 In 1912, at the start of the Balkan Wars, Štip and the surrounding area was occupied by Bulgaria.
-But Bulgaria's defeat in 1913, resulted in the annexation of all of Vardar Macedonia into the Kingdom of Serbia.
-Stip was occupied by Bulgaria and Germany during WW1.
+But Bulgaria's defeat, after it, dissatisfied with the result of the First Balkan War, attacked its former allies in 1913, which resulted in the annexation of all of Vardar Macedonia into the Kingdom of Serbia. Štip was occupied by Bulgaria and Germany during the First World War.

 Events concerning the Kingdom of Serbia meant that Štip then became a part of the Kingdom of Serbs, Croats and Slovenes together with the rest of Vardar Macedonia.

 From 1929 to 1941, Štip was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 On 6 April 1941, when Yugoslavia was attacked by Nazi Germany, the city was bombed by German planes which took off from Bulgaria.
 During the Second World War the Axis-allied Bulgarian forces occupied the city until early September, 1944, after which it was taken by German troops. Štip was retaken by the Macedonian National Liberation Army and the newly allied Bulgarian Army, now part of the anti-Axis coalition on 8 November 1944.

-Thus 8 November is celebrated as 'Liberation Day' in the city and municipality of Štip, and is a non-working holiday.
+Thus, 8 November is celebrated as "Liberation Day" in the city of Štip and its broader municipality, and is a non-working holiday.